-(See General Constitutions of the SFO, Article 53.3)
+(See General Const tut ons of the SFO, Art cle 53.3)

-571

-(Name of Frat ernity and Location)
+(Name of Fraternity and Location)

-NAME OF MEMBER:

-PRESENT STATUS: CANDIDATE PROFESSED

-ADMITTED ON: PROFESSED ON:

-MEMBER'S STATEMEN IT / REASON FOR TEMPO RARY WITHDRAWAL:
+MEMBER'S STATEMENT / REASON FOR TEMPORARY WITHDRAWAL:

-(Mem ber may complete this secti ion of the form, or attach a signed statement.)
+(Member may complete this section of the form or attach a signed statement.)

-e General Constitutions hity life for the following of the SFO, Article 56.1, I hereby request to temporarily reason(s):
+In accordance with the General Constitutions of the SFO, Article 56.1, I hereby request to temporarily withdraw from fraternity life for the following reason(s):

-I will remain a membe r of the Secular Francisca and although I will no longer be a member of my fraternity, an Order.
-I may request to be re-admitted to a fraternity by ouncil approval, to the fraternity minister.
+understand that this is a temporary provision, and although I will no longer be a member of my fraternity, I will remain a member of the Secular Franciscan Order.
+I may request to be re-admitted to a fraternity by making a written request, which is subject to council approval, to the fraternity minister.

+Date Accepted

-Date Ac cepted Signature of Member
+Signature of Member

-Did the minister and t No his member discuss the r easons for this request in a fraternal dialogue?
-Yes
+Did the minister and this member discuss the reasons for this request in a fraternal dialogue?
+Yes □ No □

-If not, explain why:
+If not, explain why: \\\\\

-If this temporary with drawal is for a limited pe riod of time, indicate duration:
+If this temporary withdrawal is for a limited period, indicate duration: